The fourth moment of Dirichlet $L$-functions at the central value: Introduction

 \section{Introduction}

 Moments of $L$-functions in families encode deep properties about the family and have a wide range of applications.
-Estimating moments of families of $L$-functions, especially their asymptotic formulae, is regarded as a central problem in number theory.
-There is a very general conjecture on asymptotic formulae for integral moments of $L$-functions by Conrey, et.al., \cite{CFK+05}.
-However, we can hardly obtain an asymptotic formula for a moment higher than fourth by now.
+Estimating moments of families of $L$-functions, especially their asymptotic formulae with a power saving error term, is regarded as a central problem in number theory.
+There is a very general conjecture on asymptotic formulae for moments of $L$-functions by Conrey, Farmer, Keating, Rubinstein, and Snaith \cite{CFK+05}.
+The most classical example is moments of the Riemann zeta-function, and the edge of current technology for this problem is the fourth moment.
+For other $L$-functions, the edge of current technology where one can hope to obtain an asymptotic formula with a power saving error term is in a similar complexity.
+For Dirichlet $L$-functions, it was a major breakthrough when Young \cite{You11} established an asymptotic formula with a power saving for the fourth moment at the central point for prime moduli.
+For results of other $L$-functions in a similar complexity, one may refer to Kowalski, Michel, and VanderKam \cite{KMV00}, Iwaniec and Sarnak \cite{IS00}, Blomer \cite{Blo04}, Li \cite{Li09}, Khan \cite{Kha12}, and Blomer and Mili\'cevi\'c \cite{BM15}.

-Moments of the Riemann zeta-function were first concerned and most extensively studied by researchers.
-An asymptotic formula for the fourth moment of the Riemann zeta-function may go back to Ingham \cite{Ing26}, who proved

-with $a_4=(2\pi^2)^{-1}$.
-Ingham's result only gave the leading term of the asymptotic formula.
-Heath-Brown \cite{HB79} improved this result by obtaining all lower-order main terms that

-where $P_4(x)$ is a computable absolute polynomial of degree $4$ (see also \cite[formula (5.1.4)]{CFK+05}).
-A power saving in the error term was first obtained in Heath-Brown's result.
-Distinguishing all lower-order main terms with a power saving in the error is a significant challenge and requires a difficult analysis on off-diagonal terms.